anuanas3252/CTF/picoCTF/General Skills/README.md

 # Note

-Here I have created CTF writeups for Every CTF in General skills section except for below CTF.
-But I will give CTF videos& writeups for those done by others <br><br>
+Here I have created CTF writeups for Every CTF in General skills category except for below mentioned 3 CTF.
+But I have shared the  CTF videos& writeups for these done by others <br><br>

+Number of CTFs = 41 . <br>

+Completed on 1 May 2023. <br><br>

 ## List